SANDHILLS UNDER WATER,

 Wreck—'Bus Warned in Time.

-midnight, when, for the first time in the town's history, the tide broke through the sandhills
+for the first time in the town's history, the tide broke through the sandhills on North Drive

-on North Drive and flooded the road to a depth of six feet.
-Early on Saturday morning the
+and flooded the road to a depth of six feet.
+Early on Saturday morning the stretch of

-stretch of sandhills between Kensington and St. Leonard's-roads presented he appearance of a
+sandhills between Kensington and St. Leonard's-roads presented he appearance of a vast lake.

-vast lake.
-Seaweed was piled high against the walls of the houses on the opposite side of the
+Seaweed was piled high against the walls of the houses on the opposite side of the road, and

-road, and two sunken gardens were flooded to the height of the walls.
-The front wall of the
+two sunken gardens were flooded to the height of the walls.
+The front wall of the Ormerod

-Ormerod Convalescent Home was levelled to the ground, and water stood to the level of the
+Convalescent Home was levelled to the ground, and water stood to the level of the ground-floor

-ground-floor windows.
-It is estimated that the sandhills in this vicinity were 16 feet under
+windows.
+It is estimated that the sandhills in this vicinity were 16 feet under water at the

-Depot at Squires Gate, and Mr. H. W. Laing (the Tramways Manager) sent a Corporation 'bus, in
+Squires Gate, and Mr. H. W. Laing (the Tramways Manager) sent a Corporation 'bus, in charge of

-charge of his son, Mr. Kenneth Laing, and J. Riley, one of the drivers, to the sub-station in
+his son, Mr. Kenneth Laing, and J. Riley, one of the drivers, to the sub-station in St.

-St. Thomas's-road, St. Annes.
-Near Kensington-road, the 'bus, travelling in pitch darkness,
+Thomas's-road, St. Annes.
+Near Kensington-road, the 'bus, travelling in pitch darkness, ran

 rest of the night, and when Mr. Kenneth Laing, who is a tall man, scrambled out, the icy water